KavrakiLab/Ape-Gen2.0/Naccess_DB_build/README.md

 	Results are store in template_names.log

 - Make_anchor_spreadsheet.py
-Brings it all together and makes the DB spreadsheet, which is Template_DB_information.csv
+Brings it all together and makes the DB spreadsheet, which is Template_DB.csv